anniejchu/i2scontroller/README.md

 ### Project Execution
-We chose a .wav recording of Carol of the Bells to transmit.
-Using the Python script wav2hex.py, we first extracted the PCM audio data array and sampling frequency (fs) from the .wav file and then converted all the integers to hex.
-This hex file serves as the memory file we load into our SystemVerilog program.
+We chose a 3 second .wav recording of Cantina Band to transmit.
+Using the Python script wav2hex.py, we first extracted the PCM audio data array and sampling frequency (fs) from the .wav file and then converted all data from integers to hex.
+This hex file serves as the memory file we loaded into our SystemVerilog program.

 ### Hardware
 - Xilinx Vivado